 Step 12: Pay the activation charge.

 When your product is approved for the ClickBank Marketplace, you must pay a $49.95 activation charge.
-You can pay this fee via credit/debit card, PayPal, or money order.
+You can pay this fee via credit/debit card or money order.
 Instructions to complete the payment will be sent to your email from the ClickBank Business Services.

 Step 13: Optimize your business.

 Now that your product is for sale, you can optimize your business by connecting with affiliates, providing excellent and effective customer service, and promoting your product.
-The ClickBank Knowledge Base offers “how to” guides for the technical tasks.
-For more tactical advise and business-related resources, ClickBank University is a wonderful resource.
+The Knowledge Base offers “how to” guides for the technical tasks.
+For more tactical advise and business-related resources, Spark, the only ClickBank-endorsed education platform, is a wonderful resource.

 Our Client Support Team is always available to help in any way they can.
 For how to contact ClickBank, here’s our contact information.